redis/redis-doc/topics/client-side-caching.md

 a given cached key was actually served in a request, to understand in the future what is good to cache.
 In general:

-* We don't want to cache much keys that change continuously.
+* We don't want to cache many keys that change continuously.
-* We don't want to cache much keys that are requested very rarely.
+* We don't want to cache many keys that are requested very rarely.
 * We want to cache keys that are requested often and change at a reasonable rate.
 For an example of key not changing at a reasonable rate, think at a global counter that is continuously `INCR`emented.

 However simpler clients may just evict data using some random sampling just